aalemayhu/cantera/README.md

 ## Design

-The app consists mainly of two view controlllers [AdsCollectionViewController](cantera/Controller/AdsCollectionViewController.swift) and
+The app consists mainly of two view controllers [AdsCollectionViewController](cantera/Controller/AdsCollectionViewController.swift) and
 [AdsDetailViewController](cantera/Controller/AdsDetailViewController.swift).
 The AdsCollectionViewController let's you pick advertisements from the grid which are then opened in the detail view.
 I was initially going to with a UISwitch to toggle between all ads and the favourites, but after asking for